Shri Ram Janmbhoomi Teerth Kshetra: History

 It was created as per the verdict of the Supreme Court on the M Siddiq(D) Thr Lrs v/s Mahant Suresh Das & Ors case.
 The court directed the central government to set up a trust to oversee and manage the construction of the temple within three months of the judgement.
 Prime Minister Narendra Modi announced the formation of the trust in the Lok Sabha on 5 February 2020.

 The trust was awarded the disputed 2.77-acre land as well as the 67.703-acre land acquired under the Acquisition of Certain Area at Ayodhya Act, 1993 following the Supreme Court verdict in this regard.

 The central government nominated the 12 of 15 members of the trust.
-Kesava Parasaran, the former Attorney General who represented Shri Ram Lalla Virajmaan in the Ayodhya case, was made the acting chairman.
+K. Parasaran, the former Attorney General who represented Shri Ram Lalla Virajmaan in the Ayodhya case, was made the acting chairman.
 On 19 February 2020, the trust nominated the rest of its members and elected Mahant Nrityagopal Das as the chairman.

 The senior trustees had signed an agreement with C.B.
 Sompura in 1992 for architecture design services which was revalidated with additional provisions.
 In November 2020, the trust appointed Larsen & Toubro as the design & build contractor and Tata Consulting Engineers as the project manager consultant for the construction of the temple.
 In February 2020, further contracts were signed with Tata Consulting Engineers and Design Associates Inc. for the development of the 67-acre temple complex.